cfpb/design-system/docs/templates/2-sublanding-pages.md

   #### Behavior

-  Below the 901 px breakpoint, the sidebar stacks below the main content area.
+  Below the 901 pixel breakpoint, the sidebar stacks below the main content area.

   ##### Breakpoints 901 pixels or more